 Thanks to its nonstick coating, the special grill pan cooks gently, while giving the grilled food its typical flavour.
-If you like to cook your fish whole, the oval Fissler special fish pan and its convenient size is perfect for the task.
 You can cook delicious dishes on the stovetop or even in the oven – for example, fish in (aluminium) foil.
 When wrapped in foil, it absorbs the flavours of the accompanying herbs and vegetables deliciously.

 Gentle steaming is great for nearly every fish.
 Season beforehand with salt, pepper and lemon.
 For a particularly intensive flavour, add a splash of white wine to the water.
 Cookware with the right inset, such as the original pro collection® from Fissler, is ideal for steaming.
 No fat has to be added – three centimetres of water are enough.
 The fish is cooked gently by the rising steam, making it especially juicy.
 Flavours, vitamins and nutrients are retained.
 Tip: We recommend making several 1 cm deep diagonal cuts on both sides of thicker fishes – to optimise heat distribution.